Planning to fund long term care expenses? What you may want to consider

 Morgan Stanley Wealth Management

-Longer lifespans and rising health care costs are driving investors to think about and plan for uncovered care costs.
+Longer lifespans and rising health care costs are driving investors to plan for uncovered care costs—particularly in retirement.

-According to the US Centers for Medicare and Medicaid Services, the US spent approximately $4.3 trillion on health care in 2021, or nearly $12,914 per person.1 As spending rises, patients are also shouldering a larger share of treatment costs—driving up out-of-pocket expenses.
-The elderly, who may be more reliant on fixed income and require the most care, often bear the brunt of the costs.
+According to the US Centers for Medicare and Medicaid Services, the US spent approximately $4.5 trillion on health care in 2022, or nearly $13,500 per person.1 Overall, spending rose 4.1% in 2022.1 As spending rises, patients are also shouldering a larger share of treatment costs—driving up out-of-pocket expenses.
+The elderly, who require the most care and may live far from family, often bear the brunt of the costs, which can quickly drain retirement accounts.

-It’s important to take steps to help minimize your financial exposure to uncovered medical costs, which could include long-term care expenses.
-However, unlike retirement planning where you are saving to afford a desired lifestyle for after your working years, planning for the less palatable aspects of aging can be more challenging for all of us.
+Such numbers show the importance of taking steps to help minimize your financial exposure to uncovered medical costs, which could potentially include long-term care expenses.
+However, unlike retirement planning where you are saving to afford a desired lifestyle after your working years, planning for the less exciting aspects of aging can be more challenging.

 Planning for long-term care costs

-Medicare Part A, which is made available by the government to people who have been in the workforce for at least 10 years and paid Medicare taxes as a payroll deduction, covers nursing facility care for a limited time, but only after a qualified hospitalization.
-However, Medicare will not pay for nursing homes when custodial care is the only care needed; nor will it pay for care for conditions such as Alzheimer’s disease.5 Patients suffering from Alzheimer's or other cognitive ailments often require hands-on assistance for many years.6
+Medicare Part A covers nursing facility care for a limited time, but only after a qualified hospitalization.
+However, Medicare will not pay for nursing homes when custodial care is the only care needed, nor will it pay for care for conditions such as Alzheimer’s disease.5 Patients suffering from Alzheimer’s or other cognitive ailments often require hands-on assistance for many years.6

 Help protect your retirement savings

-- Another option for funding long-term care expenses is to withdraw or borrow money from life insurance policies or generate income from annuities.
-These options should be reviewed with your financial professional and tax advisor to understand how loans or withdrawals from insured solutions may impact other planning goals as well as any potential tax ramifications from accessing these cash values.
+Another option for funding long-term care expenses is to withdraw or borrow money from life insurance policies or generate income from annuities.
+You should review these options with your financial professional and tax advisor to understand how loans or withdrawals from insured solutions may impact future values of those products that may be earmarked for other planning goals as well as any potential tax ramifications from accessing these cash values.

 The bottom line